jcfischer/omniauth-aai/README.md

 You can run it with '--persist false' if you don't want to persist the user to the local db.

+You'll need to run 'rake db:migrate' afterwards to create the user table.

 ### Additional Shibboleth attributes

 By default, you will get all the core SWITCHaai values, or you can configure it via options: